Eventador/eventador.github.io/_documentation/getting_started_guide.md

 A deployment consists of:

 - A Kafka cluster including Zookeeper nodes (the backbone of the service)
-- A PrestoDB cluster (for quick analysis and reporting)
+- A PrestoDB cluster (for quick analysis and reporting) (developer plan or above)
-- A Eventador Notebook server (for analysis, experiments, and output)
+- A Eventador Notebook server (for analysis, experiments, and output) (developer plan or above)

 When you sign up you get a distinct and isolated VPC that your deployments live in.
 You **must** grant access to each deployment via the deployments->Security tab in order for any IP traffic to be allowed through.
 More on this below.

-Note: Sandbox plans are comprised of only a Kafka cluster.

 # Quickstart Example